keboola/python-docker-application/README.md

 pip install git+git://github.com/keboola/python-docker-application.git
 ```

-Note that in production containers in KBC, the library is already installed.
+Note that the library is already installed in production containers in KBC.

 Usage
 ============